The first family to use the name Fendley lived among the Pictish people of ancient Scotland

 Fendley Settlers in United States in the 20th Century

-- Louise Fendley, aged 24, who emigrated to the United States, in 1914
+- Louise Fendley, aged 24, who immigrated to the United States, in 1914

 - Moses Lacey Fendley, aged 38, who landed in America, in 1914

-- Eric Fendley, aged 0, who emigrated to the United States from Wallasey, England, in 1921
+- Eric Fendley, aged 0, who immigrated to the United States from Wallasey, England, in 1921

-- William Shireff Fendley, aged 40, who emigrated to America from Newcastle/Tyne, England, in 1923
+- William Shireff Fendley, aged 40, who immigrated to America from Newcastle/Tyne, England, in 1923

 Contemporary Notables of the name Fendley (post 1700)

 - Robert Fendley (b.
 1962), American professional football player